 Flowers are a wonderful way to brighten any occasion.
 For centuries, certain plants have stood out and become associated with certain holidays or events.
 Lilies for Easter, Mums for Thanksgiving and roses for Valentine’s Day, but when speaking of Christmas flowers, there is a wider selection.
-Christmas flowers decorate trees, are given as gifts and are often nurtured to bloom at just the right time of year.
+Christmas flowers & miniature Christmas trees, are given as gifts for Christmas and are often nurtured to bloom at just the right time of year.
 Sometimes it isn’t even the kind of flower, but the color that matters.
 Flowers such as carnations are sometimes even dyed to match the celebration, but to be declared a “Christmas Flower” it must already be associated with the holiday.
 Flowers such as the Poinsettia, mistletoe and holly are recognizable flowers associated with the holiday.

 Australian Christmas Plants An article on Australian native plants that have become significant as Christmas plants in Australia.

 Christmas flowers an article called: Beginning to look a lot like Christmas flowers

 Garden Hints an article on Flowering plants that bloom in the winter

 Holiday Plants Judy Sedbrook, Colorado Master Gardener gives information on popular plants that are available at Christmas

 Flowers and Greenery a listing of various Christmas flowers that you can purchase or grow yourself